-Elemental chlorine is a highly reactive, greenish yellow gas.
-It has a suffocating, irritating, pungent bleach like odour that is detectable at low concentrations (above 0.3 – 0.5 ppm).
-Continuous or high-level exposure of the Cl2 can quickly deaden a person’s sense of smell, making the odour of Cl2 an unreliable indicator of its presence.
-Hence, other means such as chlorine monitoring is a viable solution to provide adequate warning of hazardous exposure.
-This article covers information on chlorine gas, its sources in the ambient air, permissible levels, health and environmental impact, possible corrective measures, need for chlorine monitors as well as different methods of H2S monitoring.
+Elemental chlorine is a highly reactive, greenish-yellow gas.
+It has a suffocating, irritating, and pungent bleach-like odour that is detectable at low concentrations (above 0.3 – 0.5 ppm).
+Therefore, continuous or high-level exposure to Cl2 can quickly deaden a person’s sense of smell, making the odour of Cl2 an unreliable indicator of its presence.
+Hence, other means such as chlorine monitoring are a viable solution to provide adequate warning of hazardous exposure.
+This article covers information on chlorine gas, its sources in the ambient air, permissible levels, health, and environmental impact, possible corrective measures, the need for chlorine monitors as well as different methods of Cl2 monitoring.

 What is Chlorine?

-Chlorine is a highly reactive, greenish yellow gas.
-It has a suffocating, irritating, pungent bleach like odour that is detectable at low concentrations (above 0.3 – 0.5 ppm).
-Cl2 is heavier than air which causes it to remain in low-lying areas or areas near ground with little air movement.
+Chlorine is a highly reactive, greenish-yellow gas.
+It has a suffocating, irritating, pungent bleach-like odour that is detectable at low concentrations (above 0.3 – 0.5 ppm).
+Cl2 is heavier than air which causes it to remain in low-lying areas or areas near the ground with little air movement.

 Chlorine gas is slightly soluble in water, Hence, it reacts to form hypochlorous acid (HClO) and hydrochloric acid (HCl).
-It is not flammable but has an ability to react explosively when combined with other substances such as hydrogen, ammonia, fuel gas, acetylene, ether, etc. Cl2 gas is oxidizing in nature and has bleaching properties.
-It is toxic to human and plant life and can corrode metals and other materials.
+It is not flammable but has the ability to react explosively when combined with other substances such as hydrogen, ammonia, fuel gas, acetylene, ether, etc. Cl2 gas is oxidizing in nature and has bleaching properties.
+As a result, it is toxic to human and plant life and can corrode metals and other materials.

 Chlorine in the Atmosphere